 In 2016, a cannabis deal come across Mr. Koen’s desk.
 Though initially hesitant, he decided to conduct some light underwriting of the burgeoning industry as a whole and eventually agreed to perform a site visit in Colorado to look at the operations of the entity being sold.
 Lacking in industry experience, Mr. Koen utilized his network and secured a consultant to accompany him for the site visit – that consultant would turn out to be one of two co-founders of the largest cannabis company in the country at the time, Liv Well, with a 2015 revenue of $85M.
 With the two Liv Well partners having recently gone through a split, Mr. Koen’s “consultant” proposed passing on this opportunity and instead join him in pursuit of a much larger and significant deal in Las Vegas, Nevada; a pursuit that would set a new path for Mr. Koen.

 Ultimately, the 9-month pursuit in Las Vegas fell out but Mr. Koen had become intrigued by the cannabis industry and began a management consulting practice within the industry where he worked on various turn-arounds in Oregon, Arkansas, and Washington.
-He eventually partnered into an Oregon-based cannabis company, Advanced Growing Solutions (AGS), producing top-shelf cannabis in a sophisticated indoor facility.
+He eventually partnered into an Oregon-based cannabis company that was underway in producing top-shelf cannabis in a sophisticated indoor facility.
 Here, he learned a new area of heavy compliance and the measures necessary to produce cannabis that would successfully gain shelf space in a highly competitive non-license-restricted market.

-During his time at AGS, Mr. Koen maintained his management consulting practice and in 2017, during a turn-around in Washington, he met Jeffrey McPhee, Perryville Ventures’ VP of Operations, who was working as the COO of Sticky Budz; a prominent cannabis company in the Washington market.
-During the turn-around, Mr. McPhee brought the emerging hemp industry to Mr. Koen’s attention and after the stabilization of Sticky Budz, Mr. McPhee left the company to join Mr. Koen as head of operations in pursuit of the emerging hemp industry.
-In 2019, their pursuit bore fruit with the launch of a 500-acre hemp farm an hour north of Las Vegas in Pahrump, Nevada, where Mr. Koen acted as CEO of one of the largest hemp farms in the U.S. at the time – an operation that highlighted enterprise-level practices in large-scale cultivation of cannabis.
+During his time with the Oregon operation, Mr. Koen maintained his management consulting practice and in 2017, during a consulting engagement in Washington, he met Jeffrey McPhee who was working as the COO of Sticky Budz; a prominent cannabis company in the Washington market.
+During the engagement, Mr. McPhee brought the emerging hemp industry to Mr. Koen’s attention.
+Mr. McPhee ultimately left the company to join Mr. Koen as head of operations in pursuit of the emerging hemp industry.
+In 2019, their pursuit bore fruit with the launch of a 500-acre hemp farm an hour north of Las Vegas in Pahrump, Nevada, where Mr. Koen acted as CEO of one of the largest hemp farms in the U.S. at the time – an operation that highlighted enterprise-level practices in large-scale cannabaceae cultivation.

 While undergoing planting, a gap was realized across the hemp industry – a lack of affordable hemp seedlings.
 As such, in Q1 of 2020, Mr. Koen launched Imperial Seedlings and acted as the company President with partner, Mr. McPhee, as head of operations.
 Within Imperial’s first eight months of operations, the company produced and sold over 3 million seedlings to hemp farmers across the United States, from California to New Jersey, and provided significant consulting services to all customers.
 From the data collected across that selling season, Mr. Koen discovered that the largest issue plaguing the supply chain was distribution.

-In Q1 2021, after the fall harvest of the 2020 season, Mr. Koen launched Elevated Distribution to assist in the distribution of hemp-derived products in the form of in-house manufactured and branded Delta 8 THC pre-rolls, vape cartridges, dabs, and gummies; ultimately selling these products to nearly 200 stores across 8 states.
-Mr. Koen now brings his knowledge of high-end cannabis production, sales management, and compliance adherence to Perryville Ventures.
+In Q1 2021, after the fall harvest of the 2020 season, Mr. Koen launched Elevated Distribution to assist in the distribution of hemp-derived products in the form of in-house manufactured pre-rolls, vape cartridges, dabs, and gummies; ultimately selling these products to nearly 200 stores across 8 states.

 Mr. Koen holds an undergrad in Business Administration at Texas A&M, MBA from Southern Methodist University (SMU), and is FINRA licensed, Series 82.